FayonaC/dit355-distributedsystems-dentist/README.md

    2. For production: `true`
 3. Run Dentist component
 4. Make a change in the `/public/dentists.json` in Frontend component to see the Dentist component publish a change.
 The change should be visible both in Frontend (map markers and console) and in the broker console.

+## Subscriber.java
+This class was added to the Dentist component for future development where it might be desirable to have the Dentist component subscribe.
+With the current set of requirements, the Dentist component only needs to publish data from the external Dentist Repository so the class is unused.